cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.6.4 =
+Checked for compatibility with WooCommerce 6.6.0

 = 11.6.3 =
 Fixed the inventory count field for Vivino feeds